NVIDIA/aistore/cmd/cli/resources/users.md

 ## Register new cluster

-`ais auth add cluster CLUSTER_ID [ALIAS] URL [URL..]`
+`ais auth add cluster [ALIAS] [URL...]`

+If URL is omitted, CLI registers a cluster using its URL from CLI configuration or `AIS_ENDPOINT` variable.
+When URL list is defined, CLI tries to connect the cluster using the first URL from the list.

-Register the cluster by its ID and assign the list of URLs for sending notifications.
+Register the cluster and assign the list of URLs for sending notifications.
-A user may assign an alias to the cluster for convenience: AuthN commands accepts both ID and Alias in requests.
+A user may assign an alias to the cluster for convenience: AuthN commands accepts both cluster ID and Alias in requests.
 Alias must be a unique name.
 Alias is an arbitrary name, but it should not start with `http`.
 In this case CLI treats the alias as the first URL.